Corporate Governance

 Nomination Committee

 The Nomination Committee determines the content of proposals to elect and dismiss Directors to be submitted to the General Meeting of Shareholders.
-It is made up of six Directors (four of whom are External Directors), and is chaired by External Director Sadayoshi Fujishige.
+It is made up of 5 Directors (4 of whom are External Directors), and is chaired by External Director Sadayoshi Fujishige.
 Meetings of the Nomination Committee are held as needed.
 The Nomination Committee selects the Company's Director candidates who are believed to be the most suitable based on factors such as their character and insight.

 Remuneration Committee